marcoaaz/UMAP-TE/README.md

 # **UMAP-TE (extension)**

 The Uniform Manifold Approximation and Projection - Trace elements (UMAP-TE) software tool can be used to study zircon chemical analysis.
 This extension is a functional programming version of version 1 (see [UMAP-TE](https://github.com/eblaup/UMAP-TE)).
-The repository can be used as a software tool to study the geochemistry of any mineral tabulated data and reduce the dimensionality with UMAP to better understand the intrinsic relationships within a big dataset.
+The repository can be used to study the geochemistry of any mineral tabulated data and reduce the dimensionality with UMAP to better understand the intrinsic relationships within a big dataset.
 Note that any input data will be more useful if it has been curated and well-characterised (manually classified, filtered for outliers).

 UMAP-TE extension allows to configure a mini-pipeline to produce interactive UMAP plots that increase the geological assessment reliability: